 I believe pursuing molecular and cellular biology at the Krieger School of Arts and Sciences is a step closer to enhancing the accessibility of healthcare and nutrition literacy for local underdeveloped areas in Indonesia.
 Furthermore, as opposed to illustrating skeletal systems, I shall soon be capable of detecting its abnormalities from a mere glare at an x-ray.

+Hi Calysta:

+I think this is good to go!
+All the best.